 Yoga straps are long fabric straps that can be used to assist your practice.
 Straps are ideal for progressing into more difficult poses, or they can work to extend your reach if you’re not as flexible as you’d like.
 Yogis often wrap straps around their feet or legs and push or pull in opposite directions to stretch or master a pose.

 If you’re ready to elevate your yoga practice, a yoga strap is an essential accessory.
 Our buying guide has everything you need to consider when shopping for yoga straps.
-For our five favorite products on the market, see the matrix above.

 Yoga students often use yoga straps to work toward more advanced poses.
 They provide plenty of support to lean into a pose that’s hard to reach on your own.
 Yoga straps can help you achieve challenging, deeper poses while incrementally increasing flexibility.
 Given the intensity of some stretches, there are yoga straps that are equipped with easy-release features that help you exit a pose quickly if it becomes too difficult or strenuous.